JimberSoftware/docs/company/users/users.md

  ![overview_users.png](/overview_users.png ':size=800x150')

- Clicking on a user's row opens a detailed view with additional information.
+ Clicking on the corresponding strip of a user opens a detailed view with additional information.

 > [!INFO]
 > Avoid using the action buttons at the end of the row (e.g. edit or delete).